Sieun Yu

 Do you work or live in Koreatown?

 It gets draining sometimes because I also have to balance work and school.
-There will be times when I can't go, and I'll feel bad.
-Or there will be times when I could go, but I'm just too lazy or tired, but I still have to go.
+There will be times when I can’t go, and I’ll feel bad.
+Or there will be times when I could go, but I’m just too lazy or tired, but I still have to go.
+And yes, I do live in Koreatown.
+I live in the center of it.

 What are your thoughts on Koreatown?

-My memories of Koreatown are that it's either quiet or really loud, if you know what I mean.
-Sometimes it can be pretty peaceful, especially in my neighborhood, but sometimes it can be loud, with the neighbors and everything.
 Overall, it’s pretty good.
-It can get boring sometimes.
-People say there's a lot to do, but you have to travel at least an hour away to go somewhere, so I think that's pretty inconvenient.
-I go and hang out with my friends, and I have taken the bus an hour away a couple of times, too.
-So yeah, it’s not that bad, but it's still inconvenient.
+It can get boring here sometimes.
+People say there’s a lot to do, but you have to travel at least an hour away to go somewhere, so I think that’s pretty inconvenient.
+I go and hang out with my friends, and I have taken the bus an hour away a couple of times.
+It’s not that bad, but it’s still inconvenient.

 What is a significant memory you have of Koreatown?